 Top 10 Tips to Transition Back to School

-- Sharing the setting of school routines: delegating incremental responsibility as your child grows by working together to set house rules and standards of acceptable behavior.
+- Sharing the setting of school routines: delegating incremental responsibility as your child grows by working together to set house rules and standards of acceptable behaviour.
 By enjoining each child, they learn about decision making, family values, and accountability to themselves and to each person in the family.
-Blended and step families may have different schools or new schools and extended family interests to integrate with or evolve from previous routines.
+Blended and stepfamilies may have different schools or new schools and extended family interests to integrate with or evolve from previous routines.
 Extend the learning to helping out in planning and cooking nutritious satisfying meals.

 - Meet the principal before school starts, if possible, when a developmental change in your child has been discovered over the summer to understand the options available for your child early on.
 Request recommendations to district resources to secure prompt assistance.

 - Dinner table family time: Ask questions to stimulate critical thought and encourage great communication skills.
 Turn conversations to explaining and teaching children about balance in academic, solo and team athletics, family and best friend activities.
 Express and act on your commitment to be available and a supportive pillar for your child’s needs in the good and difficult times.